Vaccination and Homeopathy

 Doctors used to be far more cautious about vaccinating.
 During the 1960s, whooping cough vaccine was generally not given to a child if that child (or a close relative) had a history of fits, asthma, eczema, hay fever or other allergies.
 Nowadays, that would exclude a large proportion of children.
 Modern US guidelines advise that a mild acute illness, with or without fever, should not prevent a child from being vaccinated.

 As the story of Dr Andrew Wakefield illustrates, those within the government or medical profession who dare to express concerns in public are often pressurized not to speak out.
-Dr Halvorsen says that, while researching his book, he spoke to several people who ‘have been told that their jobs or pensions would be at risk, or even that they would be in contravention of the official secrets act, should they whistle-blow on controversial issues surrounding childhood vaccination’ (2007, p.
-253).
+Dr Halvorsen says that, while researching his book, he spoke to several people who ‘have been told that their jobs or pensions would be at risk, or even that they would be in contravention of the official secrets act, should they whistle-blow on controversial issues surrounding childhood vaccination’ (p.
+349).
+Much of the research demonstrating vaccine safety has been funded by the drug companies themselves.
+Independent researchers find it hard to obtain funding and permission for research that looks into contentious side-effects of vaccines.

 7. The developing world